ssamot/RL_notebook/RL.md

 ## Planning
-* Who was doing the thinking in the previous example (You?
-The eagle?)
-* An agent has access to model, i.e., has a copy of the MDP (the outside world) in its mind
+* An agent has access to model, i.e. has a copy of the MDP (the outside world) in its mind
 * Using that copy, it tries to "think" what is the best route of action
 * It then executes this policy on the real world MDP